 Mr. Ronald J. Kramer has been our Chief Executive Officer since April 2008, a director since 1993 and Chairman of the Board since January 2018.
 Mr. Kramer was Vice Chairman of the Board from 2003 until January 2018.
 From 2002 through March 2008, he was President and a director of Wynn Resorts, Ltd. (NASDAQ: WYNN), a developer, owner and operator of destination casino resorts.
 From 1999 to 2001, Mr. Kramer was a Managing Director at Dresdner Kleinwort Wasserstein, an investment banking firm, and its predecessor Wasserstein Perella & Co.
-He currently serves on the Board of Directors of Douglas Elliman Inc. (NYSE: DOUG), and is also a member of the board of directors of each of Business Development Corporation of America and Franklin BSP Capital Corporation.
+He is currently a member of the board of directors of each of Business Development Corporation of America and Franklin BSP Capital Corporation.
 Mr. Kramer has been a senior executive officer of a number of corporations, and brings to the Board extensive experience in all aspects of finance and business transactions.